TheHive-Project/CortexDocs/analyzer_requirements.md

 #### Requirements
 You must provide:

-- an API key as a value for the `api_key` parameter to access the User Events API.
+- An API key as a value for the `api_key` parameter to access the User Events API.
 API documentation to retreive your key is located at [User Event API ](https://developer.knowbe4.com/events/#tag/Introduction)
-- the appropriate `base_url` parameter dependent on your geographic location.
+- The appropriate `base_url` parameter dependent on your geographic location.
 More information available at [User Events API](https://developer.knowbe4.com/events/#tag/Base-URL)
-- the appropriate `hive_url` parameter so that TheHive case can be referenced in the KnowBe4 Users' Timeline
+- The appropriate `hive_url` parameter so that TheHive case can be referenced in the KnowBe4 Users' Timeline
-- the appropriate `event_type` parameter so that Cortex can create the correct type of event in the Users' timeline.
+- The appropriate `event_type` parameter so that Cortex can create the correct type of event in the Users' timeline.
 [User Events API](https://developer.knowbe4.com/events/#tag/Event-Types).

 ### Umbrella Blacklister